+ENF FINANCIAL REPORT

+EXPENSES

 Of the \$16,912 we spent in 2013, the largest portion went into colocation and hosting costs.
 We maintain server and storage infrastructure at a colocation facility in Kansas City, MO, costing us a total of \$275/mo.
 Our colocation cost in KC decreased this year when Connecting for Good took over the costs of maintaining radio facilities at Oak Tower.
 Until February 2013, we were also maintained a backup facility in Dallas, TX.

-The second largest portion of our expenses went into electronic equipment - this equipment was used to FreedomCenter, build the improve laboratory, and help key partners get started building networks.
-The next larget portion travel-related: either sending delegates conferences, or getting core team members to key FNF meetings.
+The second largest portion of our expenses went into electronic equipment - this equipment was used to FreedomCenter, build out the improve network laboratory, and help key partners get started building networks.
+The next larget portion was travel-related: either sending delegates to conferences, or getting core team members to key FNF meetings.

 FNF Expenses by Type